Javran/sxako/README.md

-# (WIP) A standard Chess implementation
+# A standard Chess implementation

 This is a toy project to implement standard Chess for fun.

-For starter, let's just take the concept of [bitboard](https://en.wikipedia.org/wiki/Bitboard#Standard) and try to have an implementation of our own without relying on known designs.
+The project begins with just the concept of [bitboard](https://en.wikipedia.org/wiki/Bitboard#Standard), and gradually we'll explore known designs, learn and adapt them into this library.

+Project status: implementation is complete, tests are pending.

+Potential future plans:

+- Support UCI protocol therefore communication with Chess engines.
+- Support PGN files.
+- Solve well-known endgames with "textbook techniques" (in contrast to brute-forcing a shortest mating / drawing line)

+## Third-party data

-## Chess Font
+### Chess Font

 Font source: [Chess Mérida](http://www.enpassant.dk/chess/fonteng.htm), converted to SVG Font with fontforge.

-## Test data
+### Test data

 Some test data are randomly picked from [lichess.org open database](https://database.lichess.org/)